 The first is due to other closely linked conditions.
 Vascular dementia for example is linked to things like heart disease and stroke.
 Both of these can be life-threatening, and could increase someone’s mortality risk at any stage of dementia.

-The second way life expectancy can be shortened is through the degenerative nature of the symptoms of dementia.
+The second way life expectancy may be shortened is through the degenerative nature of the symptoms of dementia.

 How do you know what stage of dementia someone is in?

-During the diagnosis of dementia your doctor should be able to tell you which stage your symptoms are at.
+During the diagnosis of dementia your doctor may tell you how far the condition has progressed by referring to a stage your symptoms are at.
 Most people are diagnosed around stage 3 or 4 – this is when symptoms tend to have a noticeable impact on daily living.

 1. No impairment.
 A person shows no signs of dementia, however some cognitive performance tests may suggest a problem.